Darwin (character): Secret Invasion

-Sometime after Messiah Complex, Darwin searches for Professor Xavier because he wants to help him.
-He encounters Longshot, who tries to lead him to the Professor by using his powers.
-Longshot, however is unsure if his powers have been working correctly and tests them out on a group of people which turn on Darwin and attack.
-After a brief fight, Darwin manages to get away and the crowd turns on Longshot.
-Afterward, Longshot meets back up with Darwin and they are attacked by Jazinda and She-Hulk who are trailing after Longshot, who is really a Skrull named Nogor.
-Darwin also develops a crush on Monet.
+Sometime after Messiah Complex, Darwin searches for Professor X and encounters Longshot, who is unsure if his own powers have been working correctly.
+Longshot tests them out on a group of people, who turn on Darwin and attack.
+After a brief fight, Darwin escapes and the crowd turns on Longshot.
+Darwin later learns that this Longshot had been a Skrull imposter named Nogor.